Pesticides

 What are pesticides?

-Pesticides are chemicals used to kill or control insects, plants, animals or other pests.
+Pesticides are chemicals used to kill or control insects, plants, rodents or other pests.

 Pesticides are often used because pests can affect our health, safety or food supply.
 This use of pesticides is called non-cosmetic because it's needed for public health and safety.